elastic/integrations/packages/cisco_ios/docs/README.md

 The Cisco appliance may be [configured in a variety of ways](https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html) to include or exclude fields.
 The Cisco IOS Integration expects the host name and timestamp to be present.
 If the `sequence-number` is configured to be present it will be used to populate `event.sequence`.
 If it is not, but `message-count` is configured to be present that field will be used in its place.

+Timestamps and timezones are by default not enabled for Cisco IOS logging, to enable them please use `service timestamps log datetime`.
+For more information, please see the [Timestamp documentation](https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html#wp1054710)

+The format of timezones added to Cisco IOS logs does not always match the expected formats used in common programming languages, and therefore 2 options have been added to the integration configuration:

+1. `Timezone` - This option allows the user to specify the timezone that the logs will be translated to.
+This will enforce all logs sent to the integration to the same timezone.
+This option is recommended for most users and default is `UTC`.

+2. `Timezone Map` - This option is for users who have logs from multiple timezones and want to translate them to the correct timezone.
+This option allows the user to specify a map of timezones to translate from and to.
+This option is recommended for advanced users who have logs from multiple timezones being sent to the same integration instance.
+If the timezone in a Cisco IOS log entry does not match any of the configured mappings, the log will fall back to the timezone specified in the `Timezone` option, and also defaults to `UTC`.

 ### IOS

 The `log` dataset collects the Cisco IOS router and switch logs.